About

 About *

 Kyra Sims is a collaborative French Hornist, writer, and interdisciplinary performance artist residing in New York City.
-She has worked with artists and ensembles such as Lizzo, Jon Batiste, Earth, Wind & Fire, The Roots, Carole King, Kristin Chenoweth, International Contemporary Ensemble, Roomful of Teeth, Frank Ocean, and My Brightest Diamond.
+She has worked with artists and ensembles such as Rosalía, Lizzo, Jon Batiste, Earth, Wind & Fire, The Roots, Carole King, Alarm Will Sound, International Contemporary Ensemble, Roomful of Teeth, Frank Ocean, and My Brightest Diamond.
 Kyra appeared as a backing musician in Taylor Mac’s Pulitzer finalist work A 24-Decade History of Popular Music, the critically acclaimed pop opera (and subsequent film adaptation) Now I’m Fine, and the internationally renowned podcast Welcome to Night Vale.
-She has also made television appearances on Mozart in the Jungle and VH1’s Big Morning Buzz Live.
+She has also made television appearances on The Tonight Show Starring Jimmy Fallon, The Late Show with Stephen Colbert, and Mozart in the Jungle.

 Kyra has worked as a musician both on Broadway and Off, originating chairs at Tony-Nominated Broadway show Illinoise, Drama Desk-Nominated shows Carmen Jones, Superhero, and Soft Power, and the Emmy-Nominated online show Ratatouille: A Tik Tok Musical.